cerndb/flume-ng-audit-db/README.md

 SELECT * FROM table_name [WHERE column_name > ':committed_value'] ORDER BY column_name
 ```

+NOTICE: default generated query makes use of ">=" for filtering new rows.
+Duplicated rows will be loaded from source table but they will be dropped by "duplicatedEventsProcessor" (default enabled).
+If "duplicatedEventsProcessor" is disabled and default generated query is used, duplicated events will be produced.
+You can configure your custom query in order to avoid duplicates when "duplicatedEventsProcessor" is not enabled.
+For more details of default behaviour please refer to: https://its.cern.ch/jira/browse/HRFAL-13

 Some tips:
 * ORDER BY clause is strongly recommended to be used since last value from "column to commit" will be used in further queries to get only last rows.
 * If no value has been committed yet, part of the query between [] is removed.
 This is the case when we first start Flume and  ".committtedValue" is not configured.